tnordloh/testing_your_legacy/README.md

   Expected response to be a <success>, but was <302>
 ```

 You can then go to the production site, and take a look for yourself, to see if this visit always results in a redirect, and modify the test accordingly.
 Also, you can look at the content of the page, and modify this test to be aware of that content, perhaps by adding an `assert_content :index`, or whatever is appropriate.
-And you might decide that the name itself is misleading, and decide to change that.
+Also, the auto-generated name is a placeholder; rename it, once you understand the context.

 After the test is cleaned up, it may look more like this: